What is a chargeback?

 - In this case, we recommend you work directly with the backer on their satisfaction and work towards a positive solution.
 A solution could be shipping them a new perk to replace their defective perk, or even issuing them a refund.

-1. The financial institutions agree that the charge is valid and should remain.
-In this case, the transaction will NOT be refunded to the credit card holder, and it will be reinstated on the campaign page.
+- The financial institution determines that the charge is valid and should charged to the backer.
+In this case, the transaction will NOT be refunded to the backer’s credit card, and it will be reinstated on the campaign page

 - In this instance, the transaction will be re-added to your campaign page.
-You'll again see this amount included in your total funds raised, and the backer's pledge will be listed on the Contributions Tab of your Dashboard.
+You'll again see this amount included in your total funds raised, and the backer's pledge will be listed on the Perks Claimed & Donations tab of your dashboard.

-2. The financial institutions agree that the charge is invalid and should be sent back to the credit card holder.
-In this case, a refund will be processed from the campaign funds and forced back to the credit card used for the transaction.
+2. The financial institutions determines that the charge is invalid and should be refunded to the backer's credit card.
+In this case, a refund will be processed from campaign funds from your campaign and returned to the backer's credit card

 - In this instance, the transaction will be permanently removed from your campaign page.
-You will see your campaign total funds raised decrease by the amount of the transaction, and the backer's pledge will be listed as 'refunded' on your Contributions tab and their Order Details page.
+You will see your campaign total funds raised decrease by the amount of the transaction, and the backer's pledge will be listed as 'refunded' on your Perks Claimed & Donations dashboard and their Contribution Details page.

 We recommend that you do not ship any perks to the backer while the contribution is showing a status of "On Hold."

-Since Chargeback decisions are made solely by financial institutions and not Indiegogo, in some cases the Chargeback may be decided in the backer’s favor even if you have resolved this issue with the backer directly.
-This is why we recommend that you contact backers who have initiated a Chargeback dispute early on so that you can resolve this dispute between you.
-If you are unable to resolve the issue with the backer, it is possible that these Chargebacks can still be decided in the backer’s favor, and have to be refunded to the backer.
+Since chargeback decisions are made solely by financial institutions and not by Indiegogo, in some cases the chargeback may be decided in the backer's favor even if you have resolved this issue with the backer directly.
+For this reason, we recommend that you contact backers who have initiated a chargeback dispute early on so that you can resolve this dispute as quickly as possible.
+If you are unable to resolve the issue with the backer, it is possible that these chargebacks can still be decided in the backer's favor, and will have to be refunded to the backer.